flancia-coop/doc.anagora.org/social-coop-tech-group.md

     - Flancian: there is a question of how to do it, and where (e.g. hypha).
 Could start with it running it locally.
 And then there is a question of what to post.
 This could be a good question to bring up to the organizing circle.
     - [[MLTSHP]]: https://github.com/MLTSHP/best-of-mltshp-bot/
     - [[Feediverse]]: https://pypi.org/project/feediverse/
+    - Next action:
+        - **Bring up with the Organizing Circle in our meeting: what do we want to cross-post?**
+        - **Decide on which approach to take here?**
 - onboarding new members
 - are registrations working ok?